 National Greenhouse and Energy Reporting scheme, by 31 October following each financial year.

-excess emissions situation on or after 1 March following each reporting year, and have a number of options available to manage any excess emissions.
+excess emissions situation on or after 1 March following each reporting year.
+Responsible Emitters have several options to manage any excess emissions.

-The Clean Energy Regulator is required to publish information about all covered facilities for each reporting year.
-Information published includes the baseline emissions number in force for that year, total reported emissions, the responsible emitter(s) for each facility, and any Australian carbon credit units (ACCUs) surrendered.
+The Clean Energy Regulator (CER) is required to publish information about all covered facilities for each reporting year.
+Information published includes the baseline emissions number in force for that year, total reported emissions, the Responsible Emitter(s) for each facility, and any Australian carbon credit units (ACCUs) surrendered.

-Under the safeguard mechanism, the Clean Energy Regulator is also required to publish emissions for grid-connected electricity generator facilities.
+Under the Safeguard Mechanism, the CER is also required to publish emissions for grid-connected electricity generator facilities.
 See

 electricity sector emissions and generation data for more information.

-The Clean Energy Regulator takes all reasonable efforts to ensure the information published on its website is accurate at the time of publication.
+The CER takes all reasonable efforts to ensure the information published on its website is accurate at the time of publication.

-The table below is a list of facilities covered under the safeguard mechanism for the 2020-21 reporting year.
+The table below is a list of facilities covered under the Safeguard Mechanism for the 2021-22 reporting year.